Autodesk’s 3ds Max is as popular as it is demanding on your hardware.

 3rd party render engines

-As most 3D-Software packages, 3ds Max allows the integration of 3rd party render engines.
+Similar to other 3D-Software packages, 3ds Max allows the integration of 3rd party render engines.
 Check our Render Engine Compatibility Article to find out what Hardware components you’ll need for them.

 Best Hardware For 3ds Max